-An Effective Way to Use Language and Write Clearly: Use the Active Voice Instead of the Passive Voice passive voice identifies the object of the action as the subject of a sentence.
-The passive voice may identify the agent the action as a preposition phrase at the end of a sentence or omit the agent of the action from a sentence.
+Use the Active Voice Instead of the Passive Voice

+Most technical documents use the active voice since the active voice identifies the agent of the action (the performing person the action) as the subject of a sentence while the passive voice identifies the object of the action as the subject of a sentence.
+The passive voice may identify the agent the action as preposition phrase at the end of a sentence or omit the agent of the action from a sentence.